anish23618/anish23618.github.io/README.md

 ---

 ## 🌌 About Me
-I am a Staff Data Scientist at Micron Technology India, where I work on AI-driven design automation frameworks, specifically focusing on pipelines that go from engineering specifications down to physical layout generation.
+I am a Staff Data Scientist at Micron Technology India, where I work on AI-driven design automation frameworks, specifically focusing on design specification and automated layout generation.

-My background is originally in pure mathematics; I hold a Ph.D. in Mathematical Physics with a focus on the spectral theory of random operators.
+My background is originally in pure mathematics, I hold a Ph.D. in Mathematical Physics with a focus on the spectral theory of random operators.
 After completing two postdoctoral research fellowships in mathematics, I transitioned into industry.

-In my day-to-day work, I enjoy the challenge of taking clean mathematical formulations and making them work reliably against the messiness of production systems—whether that means optimizing code for resource-constrained edge devices, dealing with high-noise signal data, or handling constantly shifting industrial requirements.
-Even Generative AI, which is often marketed as a catch-all solution, introduces real engineering problems like hallucinations and unpredictable edge cases.
-Building production systems with these models requires setting strict exploration bounds, defining clear error margins, and implementing deterministic self-correction code.
+My day-to-day work involves taking mathematical formulations and making them work reliably against the messiness of production systems.
+For some project that menas optimizing code for resource-constrained edge devices, dealing with high-noise signal data, or handling constantly shifting industrial requirements.
+Even Generative AI, which is often marketed as a catch-all solution, introduces problems like hallucinations and unpredictable edge cases.
+Building production systems with generative AI requires setting strict exploration bounds, defining clear error margins and fallbacks, and implementing deterministic self-correction mechanism.

 Outside of work, I spend my time building mathematical models (especially simulations that show emergent properties), writing code, and playing PC games.
-Over the last few years, I have started tinkering with the underlying mechanics of machine learning algorithms to modify their behavior, which has helped stabilize model predictions against chaotic, real-world data distributions.
+In recent years, I have started tinkering with the underlying mechanics of machine learning algorithms to modify their behavior, which has helped stabilize model predictions against chaotic, real-world data distributions.

 On the research side, I am currently interested in the development of Graph Neural Networks (GNNs) and Neuroevolution of Augmenting Topologies (NEAT).
 I believe that any viable AGI framework will require an internal knowledge graph architecture that the system can dynamically modify at runtime.
 While NEAT algorithms are computationally slower than standard gradient descent, their ability to evolve network topologies makes them a fascinating path forward, especially if blended with graph architectures.
-With recent work in test-time scaling and recurrent transformer architectures, I am looking into building Graph Attention Network (GAT) based reasoning models that run on an internal model of the environment while outputting actions as a branch space.
+With recent work in test-time scaling and recurrent transformer architectures, it might be possible to design GAT type architecture designed for language models.
+The TTS model of the system will act as a mechanism to learn from current enviorment.
+While a GAT architecture with recursive looping within the architecture itself can procide resoning framework within the context of knowledge graph.
+After all, in case of knowledge graph, embedded in GNN, is nothing more than node level model which takes local information and edge information, while edge-level models are just taking information from nodes and transforming them to next node.
+Conceptually reasoning on KG is simply walk over the graph, and result is just projection of the node-vector which is combined together by some projection model.

 ---

 ## 🛠️ Technical Focus & Field Expertise

-* **Design Automation & Graph ML:** Building Agentic multi-agent pipelines to parse specs into knowledge graphs, automating test-case generation, and working with Graph Neural Networks (GNNs) for netlist parasitic estimation to bypass traditional simulation bottlenecks.
+* **Design Automation & Graph ML:** Building Agentic multi-agent pipelines to parse specs into knowledge graphs, automating test-case generation based on specs, and working with Graph Neural Networks (GNNs) for bypass traditional simulation bottlenecks required for netlist to pass requirements.
 * **Industrial ML & Edge Compute:** Developing closed-loop process control systems on constraint-heavy edge hardware, implementing active/continuous learning loops, and designing training methodologies that stabilize time-series models against high-noise plant environments.
 * **Operations Research & Optimization:** Designing cloud-hosted mathematical optimization apps (e.g., handling cutting stock problems via integer programming/metaheuristics) to minimize real-world material and resource waste.
 * **Mathematical Foundations:** Leveraging a core background in pure mathematics to research and tinker with algorithm mechanics—specifically using spectral analysis, random matrix theory, probability, randomized algorithms, and polynomial-time proof systems (such as SAT solvers for quantified Horn formulas).